-Reconciling the importance of targets with the need to build a market
+Reconciling the importance of targets with the need to build

 This illustrates a conundrum: targets matter because they help us choose strategies that are likely to deliver our indicators (and post-investment enable us to understand whether they are doing so).
 And the people best qualified to set appropriate targets are focused specialists (i.e. single theme funds and the frontline investees themselves).
 But we also want 'frontier' fund managers to test the potential of innovative strategies.
-And, in today's market, where we want to encourage capital deployment at scale by asset owners but recognise that there are limited investment opportunities, multi-themed fund managers are critical for building the market.
+And, in today's market, where we want to encourage capital deployment at scale by asset owners opportunities, multi-themed fund managers are critical for building the market.
 We therefore wrestled with how Skopos should approach target-setting.